Modeling the spatial growth of cities: Urban expansion

 Urban sprawl has significant environmental, economic, and social consequences.
+Because sprawling development is characterized by low density, spatial fragmentation, and strong dependence on automobile transportation, it generates a range of environmental pressures and socio-economic inefficiencies.

 Environmentally, sprawl causes habitat loss, biodiversity decline, and farmland conversion.
 The reliance on private vehicles increases air pollution, greenhouse gas emissions, and energy use \cite{brueckner2000urban}.
 Sprawl also exacerbates stormwater runoff, contributing to flooding and ecosystem fragmentation.
-Economically, the dispersed layout raises infrastructure costs and lowers service efficiency.
+Economically, the dispersed urban layout raises infrastructure costs and reduces service efficiency.
 Public transit, emergency services, and waste management become more expensive and less effective \cite{pendall1999land}.
-Socially, sprawl weakens community ties.
-Segregated land uses and increased travel distances reduce social interactions and reinforce inequality in access to services such as education and healthcare \cite{gordon2000critiquing}.
-Walkability and active transportation decline, commuting times increase, and urban livability suffers \cite{galster2001wrestling}.
+Socially, sprawl weakens community ties: segregated land uses and increased travel distances reduce social interactions and reinforce inequalities in access to services such as education and healthcare \cite{gordon2000critiquing}.
+Walkability and active transportation decline, commuting times increase, and overall urban livability may deteriorate \cite{galster2001wrestling}.

 Johnson \cite{johnson2001environmental} outlined several key environmental consequences of urban sprawl.
 These include the loss of ecosystems and farmland, increased pollution and energy consumption, heightened flooding risks due to stormwater runoff, and greater fragmentation of ecosystems that ultimately reduce biodiversity.
 Importantly, these burdens often fall disproportionately on low-income and vulnerable communities.
 The paper \cite{johnson2001environmental} identifies priorities for future research: \begin{itemize} \item Collecting better data and developing region-specific studies. \item Enhancing economic models to capture externalities and risks. \item Integrating environmental justice into urban planning. \item Developing decision-support tools that incorporate visualization, monetization, and stakeholder negotiation. \end{itemize}